On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Conclusions

 By incorporating the MD information into the single iron particle model, a new temperature-time curve for the single iron particles is observed compared to results obtained with previously developed continuum models.
-Since the rate of oxidation slows down as the MAC decreases with an increasing oxidation stage, the rate of heat release decreases when reaching the maximum temperature, such that the rate of heat loss exceeds that of heat release.
+Since the rate of oxidation slows down as the MAC decreases with an increasing oxidation stage, the rate of heat release decreases when reaching the maximum temperature, such that the rate of heat loss exceeds that of heat release, while the particle is not yet oxidized to $Z_\mathrm{O} = 0.5$.
 In addition, the oxidation beyond $Z_\mathrm{O} = 0.5$ (from stoichiometric $\mathrm{FeO}$ to $\mathrm{Fe_3O_4}$) is modeled.
-The effect of the transition-regime heat and mass transfer on the burn time becomes more than 10\% if the particles are smaller than $10$ \textmu m.
+The effect of the transition-regime heat and mass transfer on the burn time becomes more than 10\% if the particles are smaller than $15$\textmu m.

-In some cases, the model overestimates the particle temperature.
-The reactive cooling slope observed after the maximum particle temperature, however, reasonably agree with the experimentally observed slope.
-This overestimation could be attributed to the assumption of an infinitely fast transport of oxygen inside the particle.
-If the particle does not have a homogeneous composition, the mass accommodation coefficient significantly decreases.
-With a high oxygen concentration $X_\mathrm{O_2}$ in the gas phase, the rate of internal transport could become important, and therefore limit the maximum temperature.
+In the cases with relatively high $\mathrm{O_2}$ concentrations in the gas-phase, the model overestimates the particle temperature.
+The reactive cooling slope observed after the maximum particle temperature, however, reasonably agrees with the experimentally observed slope.
+This overestimation could be attributed to either the assumption of an infinitely fast transport of oxygen inside the particle or to the validity point-particle model itself.
+These are areas that should be further investigated in future work.

+The results and findings of the present work provide new insights into the effects of the free-molecular regime and surface chemisorption on the oxidation of single iron particles that could open up more comprehensive models for fine iron particle oxidation.